pinebit/MeetBondDemo/README.md

 All these applications deal with schematized data: a data having schema.
 Data schema serves two purposes: to define data structure (hierarchy, relations, order) and to define semantic (age means number of years since born).
-Data schema is normally defined in a DSL (domain-specific language), persisted in a certain format (XSD, proto, bond) and intended for sharing among all components in a given system.
+Data schema is normally defined as a DSL (domain-specific language), persisted in a certain format (XSD, proto, bond) and intended for sharing among all components in a given system.
 Once schema is defined, code generation tools produce DTO (data transfer objects) for strongly typed languages.
-Treat schema as an essential abstraction, which is not bound to a particular programming language.

-The second matter is data persistence on the wire.
+The second matter is the data persistence on the wire.
 The actual data shall be serialized into a sequence of bytes.
-The sequence of bytes can be transferred or stored, and eventually deserialized back if the receiver has the data schema and knows the wire format.
+The resulting sequence of bytes can be transferred or stored, and of course, deserialized back if the receiver has the data schema and knows the wire format.
 The wire format can vary.
 For instance, Strings can be stored as UTF8 or UTF32, Integers can be stored as decimal strings or little endian double machine words.
-Also, data on the wire can be intervealed with meta information.
-The wire formata are determined by protocols.
+Also, data on the wire can be interleaved with meta information.
+The wire format with optional metadata is determined by a protocol.
 Some protocols can be well suited for human eyes (JSON, XML), but most of them designed for fast and space-efficient encoding.

-Data serialization frameworks provide all of the above in one box:
+All modern data serialization frameworks provide all of the above in one box:

 * DSL
 * Code generators
 * Protocols

 Microsoft Bond is not an exception: it provides powerful DSL, code generators for C++ and C# and several protocols implemented for .NET and native.
 All of these work well in Windows, Linux and Mac OS X, enabling seamless schematized data exchange.

+For several years, Bond remained an internal use only technology, but since Microsoft moves towards Open Source - Bond has been made available on GitHub: [Microsoft Bond]((https://github.com/Microsoft/bond)).

-## Competitors
+### Competitors

 Rivalry led to a number of incompatible DSLs and protocols, each software giant has built: